luphoria/pass_gen/README.md

 All of your user data is in `passwords.json`.
 This should go without saying, but don't share this with anyone.

 All password entries are automatically forced to ALL-UPPERCASE.
-All inputs from the user will automatically be treated according to what the code wants -- in other words, it's cASe iNsENsiTiVE!
+All inputs from the user will automatically be treated according to what the code wants (except the password itself) -- in other words, it's cASe iNsENsiTiVE!
 ### Credits
 luphoria - wrote everything